 But the logic of real estate leverage only works if you’re actually putting aside a big chunk of your income and putting it to work somewhere.
 With the average savings rate hovering below 5% in America, most people are just paying their minimum mortgage payment and then spending the rest.

 Let’s assume that you’re sick and tired of paying interest to banks.
-Paying off your mortgage(s) is a guaranteed return on investment, which can’t be said for investing in the stock market (more on real estate vs. stocks here).
+Paying off your mortgage(s) is a guaranteed return on investment, which can’t be said for investing in the stock market, or even for real estate investments (more on real estate vs. stocks here).

 So how can you ditch your mortgage debt faster?
 Here are four strategies to pay off your mortgage quickly… enjoy!